How to Solve a System of Equations Using Gaussian Elimination: A Step-by-Step Guide

 Conclusion

 Gaussian elimination is a powerful technique for solving systems of linear equations.
-By following the step-by-step approach, you can determine any linear system’s solution(s).
+By following the step-by-step approach on how to solve a system of equations using Gaussian Elimination, you can determine any linear system’s solution(s).
 With practice, you’ll be able to solve more advanced partial fraction decomposition problems and other mathematical problems where linear systems show up.